 - I. A student must be eligible for promotion to M-3 of the curriculum within four academic years from the date of first matriculation.
-An exception to this policy may be made by the SEPC, such as for illness or when a student is involved in other programs of academic study (such as study leading to a graduate degree) or other exceptional circumstances.
+An exception to this policy may be made by the SEPC, or for exceptional circumstances such as significant illness, or when a student is involved in other programs of academic study (such as study leading to a graduate degree), or other exceptional circumstances.
 In these circumstances, a student must pass all required academic work for the M.D. degree, according to the requirements at the time of matriculation. - II.
 A student must be academically eligible to receive the M.D. degree at the regular spring commencement exercises of the College of Medicine M.D.
 Program, no later than the sixth year following matriculation, except for extended time granted as described above.
 Students in dual degree programs (e.g. M.D./Ph.D.) may be granted additional time.